Tuesday, March 17th, 2026 - Day 1 Main Conference - EST/EDT (Eastern Daylight, GMT-4)

 - Ticia Cawley - Vice President, Client Solutions, ConnectiveRx

-- Ankit Jain - Founder & Company Lead, Infinitus
+- Ankit Jain - CEO and Co-founder, Infinitus

 The 2025 Budget Reconciliation Law represents one of the most significant shifts in healthcare coverage in recent years, with projections indicating an increase of 10 million uninsured Americans by 2034.
 This critical session examines the state-by-state impact of these legislative changes and provides practical guidance for patient advocates, healthcare providers and assistance programs.